 A set of 12,613 contigs was examined to identify SNPs.
 This included one mitochondrial contig (GenBank accession number: AF192664) and 12,612 contigs from Romiguier et al. (2014).
-Romiguier et al. (2014) sequenced the transcriptomes of six H. guttulatus from three locations (Le Croisic, Atlantic Ocean, France; Faro, Atlantic Ocean, Portugal; Thau lagoon, Mediterranean Sea, France), and two H. hippocampus from two locations (Sète, Mediterranean Sea, France; Bizerte, Mediterranean Sea, Tunisia) using a combination of high-throughput sequencing methods.
-Based on these 12,613 contigs, SNPs were identified using the same bioinformatic pipeline as described in Bouchemousse et al. (2016).
-SNPs were called with Read2SNPs (Gayral et al. 2013) and filtered out according to the following criteria to exclude: 1) SNPs showing more than two alleles, 2) SNPs failing to be sequenced in at least one location, 3) SNPs present only in one individual (i.e. singletons), 4) SNPs identified as paralogs using the paraclean option of Read2SNPs, and 5) SNPs closer than 20 bp from a contig extremity or an exon limit when blasted against the stickleback, cod and tilapia genomes.
-This resulted in 2,684 selected SNPs that were screened with the Illumina Assay Design Tool (ADT) software to select 384 SNPs on the basis of their quality index (ADT score > 0.6).
+Briefly, Romiguier et al. (2014) produced high-coverage transcriptomic data (RNAseq) for six H. guttulatus from three locations (Le Croisic, Atlantic Ocean, France; Faro, Atlantic Ocean, Portugal; Thau lagoon, Mediterranean Sea, France), and two H. hippocampus from two locations (Sète, Mediterranean Sea, France; Bizerte, Mediterranean Sea, Tunisia).
+De novo transcriptome assembly based on Illumina reads was performed using a combination of the programs ABySS (Simpson et al. 2009) and Cap3 (Huang and Madan 1999), then mapped to predicted cDNAs (contigs) with BWA (Li and Durbin 2009).
+Based on these 12,613 contigs, SNPs were identified using the bioinformatic pipeline described in Bouchemousse et al. (2016).
+SNPs were called with Read2SNPs (Gayral et al. 2013) and filtered out according to the following criteria to exclude: 1) SNPs showing more than two alleles, 2) SNPs failing to be sequenced in at least one location, 3) SNPs present in only one individual (i.e. singletons), 4) SNPs identified as paralogs using the paraclean option of Read2SNPs, and 5) SNPs closer than 20 bp from a contig extremity or an exon limit when blasted against the stickleback, cod and tilapia genomes.
+This resulted in 2,684 selected SNPs screened with the Illumina Assay Design Tool (ADT) software to select 384 SNPs on the basis of their quality index (ADT score > 0.6).
+An Illumina BeadXpress® with VeracodeTM technology (GoldenGate® Genotyping Assay) was then used to genotype the 384 selected SNPs.